unitbvcv/image_processing_platform/README.md

 # Image Processing Platform
+## Romanian Guide
+An application guide in Romanian can be found here: [doc/ghid_utilizare.pdf]

 ## Features
 This Platform allows you to load a color/grayscale image and apply image processing algorithms on it, showing you the result in a different panel.